salahalbasha/Data-Visualization-Real-Estate-Dataset/README.md

 **Objective:**

-Data visualization and dashboarding was implemented on this dataset using **Tableau**.
+Data visualization and dash-boarding was implemented on this dataset using **Tableau**.

 **Questions we answered from our data visualization:**